 A large problem associated with adding supplements to the diet is that they can often be hiding added sugars.
 Excess sugar intake in the context of hypercaloric intakes can in hindsight cause large weight gain and can spike blood sugar levels which can, in turn, cause gestational diabetes.

 Some protein powders can have up to 20grams of added sugar in one serving!
 It is recommended by the Australian Health Association that females should have to limit their sugar intake to 23 grams of sugar per day.
 To avoid this, simply look for a protein powder with no added sugar like the Bulk Nutrients range.

 Sourcing your protein from natural food sources is a better way to reach your nutritional needs.
 Lean meats such as chicken, turkey and low mercury fish are all safe sources to consume whilst pregnant and provide many nutritional benefits.

-Some seafoods such as mackerel, swordfish and tilefish can contain high levels of mercury which should be avoided by pregnant women.
-Raw meats and undercooked seafoods should also be avoided if pregnant and is recommended to consume plenty of plant-based protein sources such as legumes, lentils, wholegrains and oatmeal.
+Some seafood such as mackerel, swordfish and tilefish can contain high levels of mercury which should be avoided by pregnant women.
+Raw meats and undercooked seafood should also be avoided if pregnant and is recommended to consume plenty of plant-based protein sources such as legumes, lentils, whole grains and oatmeal.

 A good rule of thumb is to include a protein portion (approximately the size of your hand) at every meal so you can easily meet your daily target.

-Once your GP or specialist gives you the all clear, opt for protein powders which are made from milk and are natural.
-If you become sensitive to dairy which is common during pregnancy opt for protein made from plant sources such as the Bulk Nutrients Earth Protein, and Bulk Nutrients Brown Rice Protein.
+Once your GP or specialist gives you the all-clear, opt for protein powders that are made from milk and are natural.
+If you become sensitive to dairy which is common during pregnancy opt for a protein made from plant sources such as the Bulk Nutrients Earth Protein, and Bulk Nutrients Brown Rice Protein.